devopstechpro/cloud-engineer-challenge/README.md

 3. In the "Body" tab, select "raw" and "JSON", and enter your order array.
 4. Send the request.

+For troubleshooting, check CloudWatch logs for the authorizer Lambda for error details.

 ---

 ## Data Pipeline (Step Function)